zmwtf1/SynapseX/Synapse Open Source UI/readme.md

 # Synapse X Open Source UI

-- This folder contains all of the varying scripts in the Synapse X library.
+- This folder contains the open source UI of an outdated version of Synapse X.